learn-academy-2021-echo/full-stack-rails-team-winning/README.md

 Blog.create title:'My Second Blog Post', content:'This is my second blog post.
 Today I am testing out multiple blog posts and seeing how they display on my blog!
 ```

-# READ

-# As a user, I can see all the blog titles listed on the home page of the application.
+#### As a user, I can see all the blog titles listed on the home page of the application.

 ```Ruby
 def index